GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step05/Tutorial.rst

 **Objectives**

-In this tutorial, we re-use many GEOSX features already presented in :ref:`TutorialDeadOilBottomLayersSPE10`, with a focus on:
+In this tutorial, we re-use many GEOSX features already presented in :ref:`TutorialDeadOilBottomLayersSPE10`, but we now focus on:

 - how to import an external mesh with embedded geological properties (permeability) in the GMSH format (``.msh``),
 - how to set up the wells.